richardharrington/exercise-snippets/life/README.md

 As time goes on I will add more user-interface features, like a way for the user to set more initial conditions, and a start/stop toggle button and a reset button.

-Perhaps even a way to set each square on the grid before it begins running, but clicking the mouse to make each square black.
+Perhaps even a way to set each square on the grid before it begins running, by clicking the mouse to make each square black.
 Yeah, now we're talking.